Jobs & Business Growth

 Roads, Bridges & Infrastructure

 Most Michigan residents will agree state government should make our roads, bridges, and other infrastructure a top priority; and yet, we continually struggle to do so.
 We must commit to do something right away about our failing infrastructure.
 We need roads that aren’t crumbling beneath our cars, causing expensive repairs and extensive frustration.
 Funding has been increased and allocated for our roads, bridges, and infrastructure, but we still lag far behind nationally.
 Very recently, Michigan was 50th in the country in per capita spending for its roads and bridges.
 This is simply unacceptable.
 We cannot afford to be last in anything!
 We must continue to change how our transportation dollars are collected and spent, so that we are not wasting funds, but are ensuring that we are getting the full benefit of our hard-earned dollars.
+We must amend Public Act 51 to ensure proper and fair distribution of our existing tax dollars for Troy & Clawson roads.
 This has to be a priority.

 Over the past few years, Michigan has made improvements in its tax code, but the work is not done.
 We need to aggressively reform how our taxes are collected, making them flatter and smaller.
+We were promised the income tax would be reduced back to 3.9% after 10 years, but it was not done.
+It’s time to fulfill that promise to the people of Michigan and reduce the tax back to where it belongs!
 With new jobs and expanded business growth, we will be able to broaden our tax base, which will allow for all of us to give the government less of our hard-earned money, and yet still provide the state with the financial resources it needs to move forward.
 We need a government in Lansing that remembers the “state’s money” is actually the people’s money, and spends it accordingly and respectfully with that always in mind.

 Of course, it would be impossible to put all of the issues each and every one of us care so passionately about on this website.
 I’d love to hear directly from you about the issues you feel are important in this election and in our state.
 Please feel free to call me at (248) 813-8331 or email me Ethan@EthanDBaker.com anytime to share and discuss your thoughts and ideas.